Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models

 \section{Minimax Optimal Quadratic Functional Estimation}

 This section consists of three parts.
-Subsection \ref{subsec:LB} first recalls a lower bound result in \cite{ChenChristensen2017} for estimation of a quadratic functional of the NPIV function $h_0$.
+The first subsection introduces model preliminaries and notation.
 Subsection \ref{subsec:est} introduces a simple leave-one-out, sieve NPIV estimator of the quadratic functional $f(h_0)$.
-Subsection \ref{subsec:rate} establishes the convergence rate of the proposed estimator, and shows that the rate coincides with the lower bound and hence is optimal.
+Subsection \ref{subsec:rate} establishes the convergence rate of the proposed estimator, and shows that the convergence rate coincides with the lower bound and hence is optimal.